Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 OnNetworkSpawn      | Start
 Start               | OnNetworkSpawn

-Also, you should only set the value of a `NetworkVariable` when first initializing it or if it is spawned.
+Also, you should only set the value of a `NetworkVariable` when first initializing it or if it's spawned.
 It isn't recommended setting a `NetworkVariable` when the associated `NetworkObject` isn't spawned.
 :::

 :::tip